by Susan Flantzer

 On February 2, 1503, Bridget’s eldest sister Queen Elizabeth gave birth to her seventh child, a daughter Katherine.
 Shortly after giving birth, Elizabeth became ill with puerperal fever (childbed fever) and died on February 11, 1503, her 37th birthday.
 Little Katherine died on February 18, 1503.
 In 1509, Bridget’s brother-in-law King Henry VII died and was succeeded by his son and Bridget’s nephew King Henry VIII.

 Bridget died at Dartford Priory but exactly when she died is unknown.
 John Weever (1576 – 1632), an English antiquarian and poet, wrote in his 1631 book Ancient Funerall Monuments that Bridget died in 1517.
 Sir Thomas More, writing in his 1513 book History of King Richard III, does not say she is alive but mentions that her only surviving sibling Catherine was still living, so possibly Bridget died before 1513.
 Bridget was interred in the choir of the Dartford Priory church.
-However, Dartford Priory was destroyed during the Dissolution of the Monasteries (1536 – 1541), a set of administrative and legal processes ordered by, ironically, her nephew King Henry VIII who had a new royal manor house constructed on the property.
+However, Dartford Priory was destroyed during the Dissolution of the Monasteries (1536 – 1541), administrative and legal processes ordered ironically by her nephew King Henry VIII who had a new royal manor house constructed on the property.
 Henry VIII’s fourth wife Anne of Cleves lived at the new manor house for four years before her death in 1557.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.